 Assessment Weighting Sub minimum

-Test I 20%
+Assessment I 30%

-Test 2 20%

-Test 3 20% 50% required
+Assessment 2 30% 50%

 Class work 40% 40% required

 Business Practice II

 The course will be evaluated by continuous evaluation.
 No formal examinations will be written.
 Students will be evaluated by submitting a formal business plan as well as a group assignment and an accounting equation written test.